puma/puma/docs/deployment.md

 1. Don't use `preload!`.
 This dirties the master process and means it will have to shutdown all the workers and re-exec itself to get your new code.
 It is not compatible with phased-restart and `prune_bundler` as well.

-1. Use `prune_bundler`.
-This makes it so that the cluster master will detach itself from a Bundler context on start.
-This allows the cluster workers to load your app and start a brand new Bundler context within the worker only.
-This means your master remains pristine and can live on between new releases of your code.

 1. Use phased-restart (`SIGUSR1` or `pumactl phased-restart`).
 This tells the master to kill off one worker at a time and restart them in your new code.
 This minimizes downtime and staggers the restart nicely. **WARNING** This means that both your